rdwatters/phc/README.md

   * Keep users on cap.org rather than send them to external sites
   * Develop content that relates specifically to pathology, the author's unique vantage point, and the benefits of CAP membership
 5. Why a new direction?
-  * SEO - content is the most important aspect of your website according to Google SEO standards
-  * In order to make CAP events and membership more discoverable, we need to make content on our site discoverable
-  * A website still has the farther marketing reach of any media
-  * Not only are search engines smart enough to distinguish between valuable, unique, specialized content from "click bait," but end users are savvy as well.
-Single-sentence sales messaging, flashy text and images, are immediately identifiable as advertisements or click bait

 6. What is "long-form"
   * "Long-form" does not mean "laborious"
   * > 1000 words; think of this like a *blog post*